Contingency and business continuity planning best practices – Beyond templates and checklists

 - Do employees have the ability to view their personal data and manage benefits, time off, and scheduling to adapt to the crisis at hand?

-- Does the organization have the ability to gather clear insights on what employees are thinking and expecting from the company so HR can take quick, appropriate action?
+- Does the organisation have the ability to gather clear insights on what employees are thinking and expecting from the company so HR can take quick, appropriate action?

 The more HR leaders can think about agility in these terms and employ the proper tools (many of them interconnected and cloud-enabled), the easier it will be to develop a more comprehensive set of contingency plans.